rhult/MoreApps/README.md

 * Handles the network being down, retries automatically when it goes up
 * Localizable (not to 100% yet but patches are welcome)

+## Try it

+Just open the project in Xcode, and hit Run.
+Note that the App Store can't be opened in the simulator so if you want to try all the aspects you might want to run on an actual device.

 ## How it works

 There is a client/app side, and a server side component.
 The client side is a is a simple view that shows the content of the URL you specify, and some logic to handle progress indication and  error handling, and opening the App Store in a civilized manner.
 The server side is a static web page using javascript to dynamically build the page on the client side, filtering a list of app definitions depending on locale, device type and app ID supplied by the app.